vercel/next.js/packages/next/README.md

 If `getInitialProps` is abset, Next.js will **statically optimize** your page automatically by prerendering it to static HTML.

 This feature allows Next.js to emit hybrid applications that contain **both server-rendered and statically generated pages**.
+This ensures Next.js always emits applications that are **fast by default**.

 > **Note**: Statically generated pages are still reactive: Next.js will hydrate your application client-side to give it full interactivity.

 This feature provides many benefits.
 For example, optimized pages require no server-side computation and can be instantly streamed to the end-user from CDN locations.

 The result is an _ultra fast_ loading experience for your users.

 `next build` will emit `.html` files for statically optimized pages.